Pursuing Wonder, Knowledge & Love

 In the Plutarch & Shakespeare portion of this class, the class will read, narrate, and discuss passages from Plutarch’s Lives and Shakespeare’s plays.
 Over the year, students will read two of Shakespeare plays and two of Plutarch’s lives, studying one of each per semester.
 Students will have the opportunity to dramatically read selected passages, to reenact key scenes, and to prepare and recite optional memory work.

-Science Form II at Bluebonnet Home Scholars Collaborative uses materials from a variety of sources including TOPS Science, Sonlight Curriculum, Elemental Science, and living books.
+Science Form II at Bluebonnet Home Scholars Collaborative uses materials from a variety of sources including TOPS Science, Sonlight Curriculum, The Good and the Beautiful, Elemental Science, and living books.
 The curriculum harmonizes with our gentle, Charlotte Mason approach while still offering substantive coverage of the subject at an age-appropriate level.
 Students will use scientific practices in collaborative groups to implement simple experimental investigations as well as communicate valid conclusions through both speaking and writing/drawing.

 Concepts covered follow a three-year thematic cycle: